iotmaker1/Cybersecurity-AIML/readme.md

 In the example project that was carried out as part of IA645 Machine Learning for Cybersecurity at Eastern Michigan University, the team of four students worked on this project.
 Team - Aaron Liske, William Smith III, Mia Jones, Yogesh Chavarkar under guidance or professor Dr Omar Darwish.
 The data used for this experimental project was obtained from [logpai loghub repository](https://github.com/logpai/loghub).

+<strong> Details </strong>
+Four distinct attack patterns were used from the sample files from the [logpai loghub repository](https://github.com/logpai/loghub) repository.

+Brute Force Attacks
+FTP Brute force and Denial of Service
+NFS Buffer flow through RPC
+Clearning of system logs